What Is a “Mixed-Status” Relationship?

 - AIDS InfoNet – Couples With Mixed HIV Status (PDF)

-- CDC – Oral Sex And HIV Risk (PDF)
+- CDC – Oral Sex and HIV Risk

 Related Topics on AIDS.gov